oracle-devrel/devo.tutorials/way-to-go-on-oci/way-to-go-on-oci-article2.md

 The *Action* is *Set*, *Behavior* is *Skip* (do not change value when already set), the *Query Parameter Name* is *name* and the *Value* is *Friend*.

-{% imgx aligncenter assets/way-to-go-on-oci-article-2-query-param-transform.png 1200 564 "query param-transform" %}
+{% imgx aligncenter assets/way-to-go-on-oci-article-2-query-param-transform.png 1200 564 "Definition of a request query parameter transformation to provide a default value for the name parameter " %}

 Click on *Apply Changes*.
 Then click button *Next* and subsequently *Save Changes*.
 The deployment will be updated with the changes.